 The Student Advising and Counseling Center has information available on local, national and transfer scholarships.
 Internet access to specific scholarship sites is also available.
 The SCCC Foundation maintains a number of locally endowed and in-house scholarships that are designed to assist qualified students with the cost of attending SCCC.
-These Foundation Scholarship applications are available online and at the Center at the beginning of each semester or online at sussex.edu/scholarships.
+These Foundation Scholarship applications are available online at sussex.edu/scholarships.